webtap-ai/webtap/README.md

 # Example queries that can fulfilled by webtap

-1. List of restaurants in Paris, with email addresses and phone number
+1. (Using Tripdvisor Tap) Hotels or vacation rentals in Paris, first week of September 2023, currency in EUR, language in Spanish, with email addresses
-2. Hotels or vacation rentals in Paris, first week of September 2023, currency in EUR, language in Spanish, with email addresses
+2. (Using Twitter Tap) Tweets from @ZelenskyyUa

 # Requirements